I bought a house!!!

 St Francis Bay was absolutely magical, with picturesque beaches, turquoise water, Instagram-worthy houses, walking trails that I’ll never get tired of and a beautiful canal system that gives visitors the romantic Venice feels that make you want to buy a gondola and learn to sing in Italian.

 I stayed for three weeks in winter, only to return in Summer for another “3-week stay”.

-Well… it’s now been over 3 years and I’ve accepted that this is my new forever home.
+Well… it’s now been 4 years and I’ve accepted that this is my new forever home.

-Since my bond was approved last week, I’ve been scouring the boards of Pinterest for home decor and renovation inspiration.
+Since my bond was approved, I’ve been scouring the boards of Pinterest for home decor and renovation inspiration.

 And it occurred to me… Building a website is very similar to building a home!

 Let me explain:

 A lot of people have trouble understanding the difference between domains, hosting and content.

 I decided to use my home analogy to help explain.

 The starting point for any home is the ground that it’s built on, right?